 - The law requires abortion businesses and providers to inform a woman seeking an abortion about the risks of the procedure, the prenatal and postnatal care that is available, the right to have an ultrasound and see her child, the right to withdraw consent before the abortion, and other important information about her pregnancy.

-- The law requires abortion facilities that dispense abortion drugs to inform women about the unique risks of chemical abortion and provide information about abortion pill reversal if a woman decides to continue her pregnancy.
+- The law requires abortion facilities that dispense abortion drugs to inform women about the unique risks of chemical abortion and provide information about abortion pill reversal in case the woman changes her mind and wants to continue her pregnancy.
 Abortion providers are also required to disclose whether they have faced disciplinary action, whether they have malpractice insurance, and whether they enjoy privileges at any hospital within 30 miles.

 - Finally, the law includes a 24-hour waiting period for a woman who is seeking an abortion.
 This provision ensures that profit-minded abortion businesses cannot pressure a woman into an abortion without giving her time to consider the risks, consequences, and alternatives.